Extraordinary rendition: Germany

-None of the names or aliases in this case match those of the 26 alleged CIA agents prosecuted by Italy (see Imam Rapito affair below).
+None of the names or aliases in this case match those of the 26 alleged CIA agents prosecuted by Italy (see Abu Omar case below).
 However, the Los Angeles Times reported one of the pilots may have been involved in both incidents.
 The New York Times reported that the 13 alleged CIA operatives were charged in indictments issued in Spain and in Munich, but because of "intense political pressure from Washington" Germany never requested their extradition.
 In Germany, unlike Italy, defendants cannot be tried in absentia.

 Italy

 In the "Abu Omar case" in Italy, Hassan Mustafa Osama Nasr (aka Abu Omar), an Islamist cleric, was kidnapped in a joint CIA–SISMI operation in Milan on 17 February 2003, transferred to the Aviano Air Base, and then flown to Egypt, where he was held until 11 February 2007, when an Egyptian court ruled his imprisonment was "unfounded".
 He claims he was abused on the Aviano Base and endured prolonged torture in Egypt.
 Italian prosecutors investigated the abduction, and indicted 26 US citizens including the head of CIA in Italy, Jeffrey W. Castelli.
 SISMI chief General Nicolò Pollari and second-in-command Marco Mancini were forced to resign, and were also indicted.
 On 4 November 2009, after a trial in absentia, an Italian judge found 23 Americans (names listed here) and the two Italians guilty.
 The sentences ranged from five to eight years for the Americans and three years each for the Italians.
 The judge acquitted three American diplomats, citing diplomatic immunity, along with five Italian secret service agents, including the former chief, citing state secrecy.
 In 2010 an Italian appellate court confirmed most of the verdicts and increased the sentences of the 23 Americans.
 Among those convicted was Stephen R. Kappes, later the number two man at the CIA, Robert Seldon Lady, formerly CIA station Chief in Milan, Col. Joseph L. Romano, a U S Air Force officer, and asserted CIA agent Sabrina De Sousa, who unsuccessfully sued the US State Department to grant her diplomatic immunity and shield her from arrest.

 These were the first convictions anywhere in the world arising from the CIA's practice of abducting terror suspects and transferring them to third countries where torture occurred.
 The US had tried but failed to obstruct the prosecutions by Italy's independent judiciary.
 Following the convictions the US used threats and diplomatic pressure to stop the Italian executive branch from issuing arrest warrants and extradition requests for the Americans.